 Available options include a sunroof, a navigation system, radar-based adaptive cruise control and several new safety systems (detailed below).

 Every Regal is outfitted with dual front, front side and full-length side-curtain airbags in addition to traction and stability control systems.
 Rear side airbags can be specified as an option.

 Several safety technologies are available as part of two extra-cost equipment packages.

 The Driver Confidence I Package includes side blind zone alert; a lane change alert system that warns the driver if the Regal begins to wander into an adjacent lane; a rear cross traffic system that alerts the driver to approaching vehicles during backup maneuvers; and a following distance indicator.

 The Driver Confidence II Package adds Collision Preparation with Collision Mitigation Braking, which warns the driver of an impending collision and can apply the brakes if needed.
 Adaptive Cruise control is also included.

-As a sporty near-luxury sedan, the Regal is aimed at competitors like the Acura TSX, the Volvo S60 T5 and the Lincoln MKZ, though Buick is likely hoping the car will also nip at the heels of more prestigious competitors like the Audi A4 and BMW 3-Series.
+As a sporty near-luxury sedan, the Regal is aimed at competitors like the Acura TSX, the Volvo S60 T5 and the Lincoln MKZ, though Buick is likely hoping the car will also nip at the heels of more prestigious competitors like the Mercedes-Benz C-Class and BMW 3-Series.